Self-supervised Learning-based Reconstruction of High-resolution 4D Light Fields: Related Work

-Different from the aforementioned hybrid LF system, Wang et al.~\cite{wang2016iPADs} proposed an LF attachment prototype with hybrid lenses, they used a LF lens attachment that can convert a DSLR camera into a hybrid LF camera.
-However, there is a problem of low acquisition and color inconsistency across views.
-Based on this prototype, Wang et al.~\cite{wang2016iPADs} improved the resolution of side-view SAIs by iterative refinement combining patch-based SR results with depth-based synthesis.
-Zhao et al.~\cite{zhao2018HCSR} designed HCSR, which transferred the details from the HR image to the LR side-view SAIs to obtain high-quality LF.
-Recently, Chang et al.~\cite{chang2022FHLFSR} used layered refinement for designing the LF SR network, which has obvious advantages in cases of large disparity range.
-Jin et al.~\cite{jin2020LFHSR,jin2023LFHSR} proposed a framework that achieved impressive SR performance with two complementary and parallel research lines, namely SR-Net and Warp-Net, and their advantages were combined via attention-guided fusion.
-Note that Jin et al.~\cite{jin2023LFHSR} used color perturbation to augment the training dataset to address the color inconsistency in the real-world hybrid dataset~\cite{wang2016iPADs}.
+With the rise of the hybrid LF imaging system, LF reconstruction with a hybrid input has become a promising way.
+Boominathan \textit{et al.} \cite{boominathan2014PaSR} proposed a patch matching-based algorithm (named PaSR) to improve the LF spatial resolution through hybrid input.
+Wang \textit{et al.} \cite{wang2016iPADs} improved the resolution of side-view SAIs by iterative refinement combining patch-based SR results with depth-based synthesis (named iPADS).
+Zheng \textit{et al.} \cite{zheng2017hybrid} combined an exemplar-based approach and a learning-based approach for LF SR. Zhao \textit{et al.} \cite{zhao2018HCSR} designed a reference-based method that transferred the details from the HR image to the LR side-view SAIs to obtain high-quality LF.
+Recently, Chang \textit{et al.} \cite{chang2022FHLFSR} used layered refinement to design an LF SR network with hybrid input, demonstrating clear advantages in cases of large disparity ranges.
+Jin \textit{et al.} \cite{jin2020LFHSR,jin2023LFHSR} proposed a framework with two complementary and parallel research lines, namely SR-Net and Warp-Net, and their advantages were combined via attention-guided fusion.
+Additionally, Jin \textit{et al.} \cite{jin2023LFHSR} used color perturbation to augment the training dataset, addressing color inconsistency in the real-world hybrid dataset \cite{wang2016iPADs}.

-For LF SR with hybrid input, The super-resolved LF obtained by the NLB methods~\cite{boominathan2014PaSR,wang2016iPADs,zheng2017hybrid} have the drawbacks of blur and distortion.
-Although the ESLB methods~\cite{chen2023LFSSR-HI,jin2020LFHSR,chang2022FHLFSR,jin2023LFHSR} can achieve excellent performance, they rely on sufficient ground truth.
+For LF SR with hybrid input, the SR results obtained by the non-learning-based methods \cite{boominathan2014PaSR,wang2016iPADs,zheng2017hybrid} still suffer from blur and distortion.
+In contrast, the supervised methods \cite{chen2023LFSSR-HI,jin2020LFHSR,chang2022FHLFSR,jin2023LFHSR} often achieve acceptable SR performance.
+However, the supervised methods have to rely on sufficient HR LF ground truth and pre-defined image degradation.
+Therefore, the challenge for LF SR remains in achieving higher spatial resolution in real-world conditions without pre-defined degradation.